 Hello again, my tens of readers!
-Particularly those of you who aren’t trying to guess my password or post spam.
+Particularly those of you who aren’t trying to post spam or guess my password.
 In other words, ‘Hi, Mum!’

 So, we’ve just gotten through an astonishing twenty four weeks of Leonard Nimoy saying strange things.
 What have we learned?
 Well, one we’ve learned that I couldn’t even come close to meeting the promise I made in my first post about not calling out the show’s factual errors.
 I tried — really I did — but I just couldn’t.

 Before I started writing this series, my favourite way to watch the show was just to sit back, take a drink, and let the glorious nonsense wash over me.
 Trying to write critical reviews of episodes just makes that impossible.
 Where once I would have just rolled my eyes or chuckled, now I have to say something.
 I won’t say this makes the show any less fun, but it does change my relationship with it.
 I can’t look at the show’s nonsense like an indulgent adult listening to a child blather about nonsense, I have to be more like a stern teacher demanding that it do its research and tuck its shirt in.